kandyfoma/goshopper/scripts/README-ICONS.md

 # App Icon Generation Guide

-This guide explains how to generate app icons from the SVG logo for GoShopperAI.
+This guide explains how to generate app icons from the SVG logo for GoShopper.

 ## Prerequisites